hivdb/chiro-cms/resources/covid-review.md

 One group has reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and weakly interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761].

-___Conclusion: Heparin and enoxaparin are increasingly being used to prevent clotting in persons with severe disease whether these compound also have a clinically relevant antiviral effect is not known.
+___Conclusion: Heparin and enoxaparin are increasingly being used to prevent clotting in persons with severe disease.
+Whether these compound also have a clinically relevant antiviral effect is not known.
 Arbidol does not appear to be clinically efficacious.
 The remaining compounds in this section have not been  well studied.  ___

 ## Interferons
 Interferons (IFNs) respond to the presence of cellular changes suggestive of a viral infection by inducing numerous genes (IFN-stimulated genes \[ISGs\]) involved in inflammation, signaling, and immunomodulation to protect against uncontrolled infection.
 They interfere with viral replication by slowing cell metabolism, interfering with the membrane formation required for virus replication, and inducing secretion of cytokines that promote adaptive immunity[^10.1016/j.antiviral.2020.104791].
 The importance of IFN is underscored by the fact that most viruses, and in particular coronaviruses, create many protein products specifically designed to antagonize cellular IFN signaling pathways[^10.1016/j.coviro.2012.04.004][^10.1016/j.smim.2019.101300].
 While one might therefore expect that exogenously administered IFN would be a mainstay in the treatment of acute viral infections, this is surprisingly not the case.